Home

 Driving position is good too, and the seats are very comfortable with excellent side and lumbar support.
 The only thing that takes some getting used to is the position of the handbrake, which is the other side of the centre console, closer to the passenger seat!

-The ride quality of the Ford Focus is very firm as it is fitted with the improved Sports suspension, although the effects of road bumps and potholes are always well suppressed and the car remains very comfortable on all road surfaces.
+The Mk II Focus's ride quality is very firm as it is fitted with the improved Sports suspension, although the effects of road bumps and potholes are always well suppressed and the car remains very comfortable on all road surfaces.

-The Focus's Driver Information Trip Computer provides outside air temperature, range until fuel tank empty, average fuel economy (see picture left) and average speed.
-It's a shame that the driver's information computer has such a small display on the dashboard (between the speedometer and the rev counter) and that only a single piece of driver's information can be displayed at any one time.
+Crude by modern car standards, the Focus's Driver Information Trip Computer provides outside air temperature, range until fuel tank empty, average fuel economy (see picture left) and average speed.
+It can only display one piece of driver's information at any one time.

 For example, if you display average fuel economy, then you can't see the outside air temperature or the odometer.
-More annoyingly, Instant mpg display is not available on the 2005 Focus Zetec trip computer, which is odd considering the owner's manual shows it listed!
+Instant mpg display is not available on the 2005 Focus Zetec trip computer (only average).
+It's pretty optimistic too!

 In addition, any driver information warning displayed removes the ability to display any other data on the driver's computer screen.
 For example a warning about low washer fluid would stay on the screen until the reset button is pressed at the end of the indicator stalk.